• Hopleaf Bar

 This is the first and only of such blends to be released.
 Sour cherries were macerated partly on young peated lambik and partly on two-year old straight lambik in a stainless steel tank.
 Blended with young and three-year old lambik.
 55% of the blend is old lambik and the final fruit intensity is 567 grams of sour cherries per liter.

-Macerated for almost 10 months on five different lambics from two barrels.
+This specific Oude Kriek Intens Rood (Intense Red) has macerated for almost 10 months on five different lambics from two barrels.
 Another four different lambics from another two barrels were used in the blending process.
-The final fruit intensity was about 442 grams of sour cherries per liter of Intens Rood.
+The final fruit intensity was about 442 grams of sour cherries per liter.

 Hommage (season 19/20) Blend No. 72

-They blended a kriekenlambik and a frambozenlambik in a forty-sixty proportion and with a final fruit intensity of 529 grams of fruit per liter of Hommage.
-The weighted average maceration time was five months, and they used both jonge and two-year old lambik from seven barrels and eleven brews.
-This bottle aged for a year in their warm room before its release.
+A slow and all-natural maceration of hand-picked whole raspberries and sour cherries on traditional lambik.
+They blended a kriekenlambik and a frambozenlambik in a forty-sixty proportion.
+The average maceration time was five months, with jonge (young lambik) and two-year old lambik from seven barrels and eleven brews.
+This bottle aged for a year before its release.
+Unfiltered.
+Unpasteurised.

 Nocturne (season 21/22) Blend No. 47